 How to set custom Facebook OpenGraph tags

-Yoast SEO includes the option to set custom Facebook images, titles and descriptions on a page by page basis.
-In this article, we’ll explain how to set custom Facebook OpenGraph tags.
+Yoast SEO includes the option to set custom Facebook images, titles, and descriptions on a page-by-page basis.
+In this article, we’ll explain how to set custom Facebook OpenGraph tags for your homepage.

 Check your WordPress homepage type

 Setting custom Facebook OpenGraph tags depends on the homepage type of your WordPress site.
 WordPress has two options for your homepage: “Your latest posts” or “Static”.
 You can check your WordPress site’s homepage type by following the steps in this article about WordPress homepage types.

 If your homepage displays your latest posts, you can follow these steps to set custom Facebook OpenGraph tags: